 You may not think it is your place to intervene, you may be afraid of not knowing what to say and/or you may be worried about making the situation worse.
 Offering support can reduce distress, not worsen it.
 When someone is upset, they are often not looking for specific advice.
 What you can do is listen without judgment, be compassionate, and know about resources to get help like the 988 Suicide and Crisis Lifeline (call, text or chat).

-Additional suicide prevention resources and webinar recording
+Additional suicide prevention resources and upcoming webinar

 Visit Magellanhealthcare.com/Prevent-Suicide for more information and materials to learn more and spread awareness about suicide prevention.